Kate Jagoe-Davies: Art

 Jagoe-Davies was an oil painter, and her paintings included landscapes, flowers, baboons, portraits and interiors.
 Her paintings are in the US, New Zealand, Australia, England, Canada, South Africa, and France.

 Recognition

 Jagoe-Davies was the winner of the Foysa award for outstanding young South Africans.

 She received honorary doctorates from Rhodes University in 1993 and from the University of Cape Town in 2003.

 Personal life and death

 Kate Jagoe married Bryan Davies, a UCT Zoologist.
 They lived at Pringle Bay, Kogelberg Biosphere Reserve, east of Cape Town.
-The couple had a great love for Chacma Baboon troop.
+The couple had a great love for Chacma Baboon troop and Kate appeared in a 2006 documentary about them.

 Davis and Bryan have two sons Christopher, Robert and one daughter Katherine.

 Jagoe-Davies was diagnosed with renal failure in 2003, and was told by doctors that she had three months to live.
 She died on 8 July 2009.